 Program Director, Staff and Community Engagement

-Mrs. Esmeralda Aharon is the program director of staff and community engagement for the Office of Diversity, Equity, and Inclusion for the Saint Louis University School of Medicine (SLUSOM).
+Esmeralda Aharon is the program director of staff and community engagement for the Office of Diversity, Equity and Inclusion for the Saint Louis University School of Medicine (SLUSOM).
 In this role, she collaborates with hiring managers to attract and retain underrepresented individuals.
-She supports the Office of Diversity, Equity, and Inclusion by developing and maintaining recruitment pipelines and retention programs for underrepresented minorities, focusing on senior-level staff and managers.
+She supports the Office of Diversity, Equity and Inclusion by developing and maintaining recruitment pipelines and retention programs for underrepresented minorities, focusing on senior-level staff and managers.
 Additionally, she connects and engages SLUSOM with the St. Louis community to mitigate health care disparities.
-She supports the Institute for Vaccine Science and Policy with consultation germane to their diversity, equity, and inclusion efforts.
+She supports the Institute for Vaccine Science and Policy with consultation germane to their diversity, equity and inclusion efforts.
 Most recently, she led the efforts that resulted in several English and Spanish webinars about COVID-19 vaccines.

-Prior to joining Saint Louis University, Mrs. Aharon served as the director of plans and programs for the Office of the Command Chaplain, Headquarters Air Mobility Command, Scott AFB, IL.
-Mrs. Aharon holds a Bachelor of Arts degree in Workforce Education and Development and a Master of Arts in Teaching Elementary Education.
+Prior to joining Saint Louis University, Aharon served as the director of plans and programs for the Office of the Command Chaplain, Headquarters Air Mobility Command, Scott AFB, Illinois.
+Aharon holds a Bachelor of Arts degree in Workforce Education and Development and a Master of Arts in Teaching Elementary Education.
 She is a decorated combat veteran of the United States Air Force.
-Mrs. Aharon is experienced in community outreach, religious accommodation, and resilience training.
+Aharon is experienced in community outreach, religious accommodation, and resilience training.
 She collaborated with the Community Action Teams and Suicide Prevention helping agencies on programs regarding accommodation, diversity, equity and inclusion for 136,000 employees in Air Mobility Command.